phaserjs/discord-template/README.md

 - `client` - Contains the game & Discord SDK source code.
 - `client/main.js` - The main entry point for the client.
 This contains the game & Discord SDK configuration which starts the game.
 - `client/scenes/` - The Phaser Scenes are in this folder.
+- `client/assets/` - Contains game assets(sprites, sounds, spritesheets, etc).
-- `server/server.js` - Contains Discord SDK OAuth2 connection
+- `server/server.js` - Contains Discord SDK for OAuth2 connection

 ## Handling Assets